Johnmarare/printf/README.md

 .
 R - print a string encoded in rot13 format
 .
 S - custom conversion specifier, prints string
 . r - prints the reversed string

+/* We havent handled flags and length and precision modifiers yet.
+Working on it*/